NickToye/edition-node-gulp/source/_patterns/atoms/02-buttons/02-text-button.md

 ---
 title: Text Button
-state: inreview
+state: complete
 ---
 A very basic text button.
+The class ```c-btn--text``` is not actually used as standard, but can be if required.